verbit-ai/verbit-streaming-python-sdk/README.md

 These two APIs and their respective SDKs are separated on purpose because placing orders to Verbit's Transcription services does not necessarily imply media streaming (you might want to upload a file instead).
 Also, the services which operate order placement and the actual streaming of media are commonly distinct, therefore we find it useful to separate the SDKs to allow maximal flexibility for our customers.

-For further details regarding the Ordering API, please refer to the documentation here: [Ordering API](https://platform.verbit.co/api_docs).
+For further details regarding the Ordering API, please refer to the documentation here: [Ordering API](https://platform.verbit.co/api_docs).  # TODO : BROKEN LINK!!
+USE https://app.swaggerhub.com/apis-docs/Verbit/ordering/ INSTEAD??

 ### Creating a WebSocketStreamingClient